I Had Afternoon Tea at Tiffany’s in NYC

 Enter your email and get it sent straight to your inbox.
 Plus, get recipes & tips from me every week!

-Tiffany & Co Blue Box Cafe in NYC
+Tiffany’s Blue Box Cafe NYC

+Inside the luxury jewelry store Tiffany & Co, on the corner of 57th Street and 5th Avenue in NYC, is the Blue Box Cafe.
 The food is by Michelin-starred chef Daniel Boulud and the menu consists of breakfast, afternoon tea, and an a la carte selection that’s available all day.

 Afternoon tea is served all day, every day.

 Afternoon tea is a 3 course meal consisting of savories (like tea sandwiches), scones with clotted cream and jam on the side, and sweets.
+Savories and sweets are all bite-sized, meant to be eaten with your hands.

 Tiffany & Co Afternoon Tea Menu